-As a service to students and their families, Johns Hopkins University makes available this link to the Maryland Student Loan Marketplace (http://www.marylandstudentloanmarketplace.com/) which assists in comparing private loans and in identifying potential lenders.
-The Maryland Student Loan Marketplace was designed by the Maryland Independent College and University Association (MICUA) to help students and their families navigate the world of private student loans.
-The Marketplace is an online, education financing resource that provides students with a transparent process to evaluate private loans.
-In addition, it provides access to a Learning Center which supplies critical information needed to engage in smart borrowing practices.
+In conjunction with the Maryland Independent College and University Association (MICUA), Credible helps students and their families navigate the world of private student loans.
+Credible is an online, education financing resource that provides students with a transparent process to evaluate private loans.
 It is one of many tools that may be helpful when selecting a private loan lender.
 The University does not endorse or recommend any lender, nor does the University have any financial interest in any lending institution.
 Students and their families have the right to select the educational loan provider of their choice.

 Before considering a private student loan, students are encouraged to complete the process for determining eligibility for federal student loans which are normally less costly and offer better repayment terms.

 Students who apply for non-federal loans must complete a promissory note with their lenders.
 These loans are certified by the school only upon notification from the lender that the student’s credit and that of his/her co-signer, if required, have been approved and a promissory note has been completed.
 As part of the application process, your lender will have you complete a Private Education Loan Applicant Self Certification.
-The information you need to enter in Section 2 of this form may be obtained by contacting the Financial Aid Office: email@example.com.
+The information you need to enter in Section 2 of this form may be obtained by contacting the Financial Aid Office through SEAM’s online form.

-We process alternative loans through the Electronic Loan Management (ELM) Resources system at www.elmresources.com.
+We process alternative loans through the Electronic Loan Management (ELM) Resources system.
 Note that such loans cannot exceed the student’s estimated Cost of Attendance.
 The school reserves the right to deny certification of loans per federal regulations.

 QUESTIONS TO ASK A PRIVATE LENDER